Nylint: Nylint reappears briefly

 The Nylint brand reappeared again in Summer of 2005.
 Funrise's creation was called the Nylint Rock Crawler; a remote controlled, four-wheel drive vehicle designed for rugged terrain.
 It was available in 1/6 scale and 1/18 scale.
 It enjoyed good sales and was produced until late 2007.

 As of November 2012, no new Nylint branded toys were being produced until 2021.

 Collectors

 Since the early 2000s, there has been an increase in the number of adult collectors.

 Relaunch

-In 2020, the granddaughter of originally founder, Ragnar Klint, restarted Nylint.
+In 2020, the granddaughter of the company's original founder, Ragnar Klint, restarted Nylint.
 Emmy Klint was inspired to relaunch her family's business so that her son and other children could enjoy high quality toys with an educational twist.
 Along with the relaunch of the steel toy trucks and cars there will also be a book on the geography of America.
 Two special edition toys, Sunshine and Rain, inspired by original Nylint designs became readily available for purchase during the holiday season of 2021.